Eating: Termination

 There are short-term signals of satiety that arise from the head, the stomach, the intestines, and the liver.
 The long-term signals of satiety come from adipose tissue.
 The taste and odor of food can contribute to short-term satiety, allowing the body to learn when to stop eating.
-The stomach contains receptors to allow us to know when we are full.
+The stomach contains receptors to allow the body to know when it is full.
 The intestines also contain receptors that send satiety signals to the brain.
 The hormone cholecystokinin is secreted by the duodenum, and it controls the rate at which the stomach is emptied.
 This hormone is thought to be a satiety signal to the brain.
 Peptide YY 3-36 is a hormone released by the small intestine and it is also used as a satiety signal to the brain.
 Insulin also serves as a satiety signal to the brain.
 The brain detects insulin in the blood, which indicates that nutrients are being absorbed by cells and a person is getting full.
 Long-term satiety comes from the fat stored in adipose tissue.
 Adipose tissue secretes the hormone leptin, and leptin suppresses appetite.
 Long-term satiety signals from adipose tissue regulates short-term satiety signals.

 Cessation of eating within two hours of sleeping can reduce body weight.